lily-coder/bookstore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Math-Magicians
+# Bookstore

-> "Math magicians" is a Single Page App (SPA), which is a calculator that allows users to:
+> The "Bookstore" is a MVP version of a website that allows you to:

-- Make simple calculations.
+- Display a list of books.
-- Read a random math-related quote.
+- Add a book.
-- Enable users to perform all math operations.
+- Remove a selected book.

 ![screenshot](./Bookstore.PNG)